Queens Paralysis Injury Lawyer

 - Klumpke’s Palsy.
 Klumpke’s Palsy is a form of paralysis involving the muscles in the forearms and hands.
 Typically it occurs in traumatic vaginal deliveries where the doctor pulls the baby out by an arm that is extended above the baby’s head.
 As a result there is damage to the C8 and T1 nerves affecting sensations in the forearms and hands.

-The treatment required for a baby who suffers paralysis depends on the type of injury and the extend of the damage.
+The treatment required for a baby who suffers paralysis depends on the type of injury and the extent of the damage.
 For example, in cases of facial paralysis surgery may be necessary to decompress the nerve or to repair muscle damage.
-In other cases the condition may be permanent.
-When the paralysis is permanent, the child will need life-long therapy to help cope with daily living.Pursuing Compensation
+However, if the doctor fails to diagnose and treat the condition immediately , it could worsen.
+When the paralysis is permanent, the child may need life-long therapy to help cope with daily living.Pursuing compensation

-If you suspect that you or your baby was injured because of the negligence of your doctor, nurse, or other healthcare professional do not hesitate to immediately contact an experienced birth injury attorney.
-The staff at Stephen Bilkis and Associates is experienced in successfully representing clients who have suffered injuries due to mistakes made by medical professionals, as well as those injured in car accidents, truck accidents, construction accidents, and other types of accidents.
+If you suspect that you or your baby was injured because of the negligence of your obstetrician, delivery room nurse, or other healthcare professional do not hesitate to immediately contact an experienced birth injury attorney.
+The staff at the Law Offices of Stephen Bilkis & Associates is experienced in successfully representing clients who have suffered injuries due to mistakes made by labor and delivery medical professionals, as well as those injured due to medical misdiagnosis, improper treatment, or failure to warn.
 Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
-We serve those injured in accidents in the following locations:
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.